guymer557/full-stack-task/server/README.md

 ### `Users Service`

-- getUsersInfo([id, id...]): the method gets array of user ids and returns array of users, map of user ids and how much time took to retrieve their information and average age of all the users.
+- getUsersInfo([id, id...]): the method gets array of user ids and returns array of users, map of user ids and how much time in ms took to retrieve their information and average age of all the users.

 ### `npm test`